Avinashk-Analytics/Exploratory-Data-Analysis/README.md

-🚢 Titanic Survival Analysis – EDA
+🚢 **Titanic Survival Analysis – EDA**

-📌 Overview
+📌 **Overview**
-This project performs Exploratory Data Analysis (EDA) on the famous Titanic dataset, aiming to uncover survival patterns based on passenger demographics, travel class, and other features.
+This project performs **Exploratory Data Analysis (EDA) on the famous Titanic dataset**, aiming to uncover survival patterns based on passenger demographics, travel class, and other features.
 The analysis is based on the train.csv file from Kaggle’s Titanic competition.

-📁 Titanic_EDA
+**📁 Titanic_EDA**

  ├── Titanic_Train_EDA.html    # Detailed EDA report

  ├── train.csv                  # Dataset